VivoVinco/Pandas-Python-Library-for-Beginners/README.md

 # Pandas Python Library for Beginners
-This is a project-based course which should take approximately 1 hour to finish.
+This is a project-based beginner level course which should take approximately 1 hour to finish.

 **Task 1:** Three methods of creating a series.